Monday, November 10, 2025

 "How do you do it?"
 Jun still couldn't get over how Rennie could adapt so well in Seoul.
 She was holding her own at the hotel and even had her own place.
 Things he didn't know how to do on his own.
 Honestly, he felt so helpless.
 He just wished he were good enough for her.
 Maybe that was why he hadn't been as receptive as he wanted to be with Rennie being here.

 "What are you talking about?"
-She laughed at him when they met up where she worked for lunch in the restaurant where she worked.
+She laughed at him when they met up where she worked for lunch in the restaurant in the hotel.

 Rennie finally confessed.
 She didn't know if they would hire her or not, but it had been much easier than she had expected.
 She had an app to help her with Korean phrases.
 "I don't know if I'll ever learn Korean completely.
 Don't ask me to write anything in Korean."